shobrook/pkld/README.md

 `pkld` (pickled) caches function calls to your disk.

 This saves you from re-executing the same function calls every time you run your code.
-It's especially useful in any data analysis pipelines where function calls are usually expensive or time-consuming.
+It's especially useful in data analysis or machine learning pipelines where function calls are usually expensive or time-consuming.

 ```python
 from pkld import pkld